wooeong2/ctfs/writeups/2019/Defcon Quals/ooops/Readme.md

 now, we can access challenge page !

 ### 2. DNS Rebinding.
-if you send a URL, the bot access to the URL. and you look at the referer of http header, you can see that it starts from the internal IP address. (ex: 10.x.x.x)
+if you send a URL, the bot access to the URL.
+And you look at the referer of http header, you can see that it starts from the internal IP address. (ex: 10.x.x.x)

-I tried DNS rebinding because I could not access the internal page using XHR because of SOP(same origin policy).
+I tried DNS rebinding.
+I could not access the internal page using XHR because of SOP(same origin policy).

 > 1. Send my server Address ( ex: `[A.hacker.com]` == my server address )
 > 2. Check the bot's connection and referer header(Internal Address).